721 Hub

 Texas mechanics for out-of-state 1031 buyers

 The offset to consider is Texas property tax.
 Texas funds its public services primarily through property taxes rather than income taxes, and effective rates for commercial investment property typically run 1.5% to 2.5% of assessed value annually.
 On a $2 million NNN property, that is $30,000 to $50,000 per year in property tax.
-Modeling the net return after property tax is essential before assuming Texas replacement properties are simply better than California ones.
+Modeling the net return after property tax is essential.

 Florida mechanics for out-of-state 1031 buyers

 Florida applies an intangible tax on new mortgage notes at $0.002 per dollar of face value.
-On a $1 million mortgage, this is $2,000 at origination.
-This is sometimes confused with a recurring tax; it is not.
+On a $1 million mortgage, this is $2,000 at origination, a one-time cost, not a recurring tax.

 Nevada mechanics for out-of-state 1031 buyers